A Geometric Approach of Gradient Descent Algorithms in Linear Neural Networks: Study of Critical Points

-This precise characterization of critical points naturally leads to the following proposition on on the loss function \(L(\cdot)\), that can be further ``visualized'' as in Figure~\ref{fig:landscape}.
+This description of critical points naturally leads to the following proposition on the loss function \(L(\cdot)\), that can be further ``visualized'' as in Figure~\ref{fig:landscape}.

 In order to precisely formulate the next proposition, we recall $r_Z$ the rank of the product $Z:= (\Pi W)_2^H$, which was introduced in Lemma~\ref{lem:same-ker-deep}.
+The next proposition gives results on the landscape of deep linear networks.
+Note that most of the proposition has been established in \cite[Theorem 2.3, Corollary 2.4]{kawaguchi2016deep}.

-\begin{Proposition}[Landscape of Deep Linear Networks] Under Assumption~\ref{ass:deep-dimension-condition}-\ref{ass:distinct-singular-values}, for every $\Xi \in \Crit(L)$ the loss function $L(\Xi)$ has following properties: \begin{description}[leftmargin=!] \item[$i)$] The set of possible values of $L(\Xi)$ is equal to the finite set of half the sum of the squares of any subset of the singular values of $\bar Y$. \item[$ii)$] The set $\Crit_{d_y}(L)$ is equal to the set of local (and global) minima with $L = 0 $ and $M = 0$. \item[$iii)$] Every critical point $\Xi \in \Crit_r(L)$ with $0 \le r \le d_y - 1$ is a saddle point.
-In particular, the set of saddle points is an algebraic variety of positive dimension, i.e., (up to an orthogonal matrix) the zero set of the polynomial functions given in \eqref{eq:M}, with \(E_Y \neq 0 \).
+\begin{proposition}[Landscape of Deep Linear Networks] Under Assumption~\ref{ass:deep-dimension-condition}-\ref{ass:distinct-singular-values}, for every $W \in \Crit(L)$ the loss function $L(W)$ has following properties: \begin{description}[leftmargin=!] \item[$i)$] Every local minimum is a global maximum and every critical point that is not a global minimum is a saddle point; \item[$ii)$] If $H=1$, the Hessian at every saddle point admits a negative eigenvalue and if $H\geq 2$, there exist saddle points with non negative Hessian; \item[$iii)$] Every critical point $W \in \Crit_r(L)$ with $0 \le r \le d_y - 1$ is a saddle point.
+In particular, the set of saddle points is an algebraic variety of positive dimension, i.e., (up to a permutation matrix) the zero set of the polynomial functions given in \eqref{eq:M}, with \(E_Y \neq 0 \).
 Moreover, if we denote $r_Z$ the rank of the matrix product $Z = (\Pi W)_2^H$ and recall $r:= \rank(\Pi W)_2^{H+1} \le r_Z$.
-Then if $r_Z > r \ge 0$, the Hessian has at least one negative eigenvalue. \end{description} \end{Proposition}
+Then if $r_Z > r \ge 0$, the Hessian has at least one negative eigenvalue. \end{description} \end{proposition} \begin{proof} Items $i)$ and $ii)$ are proved in \cite{kawaguchi2016deep}.
+Hence we only provide a proof of Item $iii)$.
+For that purpose, we rewrite the associated Hessian for all $W \in \Crit_r(L)$ and $w\in\mathcal{X}$, by taking into consideration the second equation \eqref{eq:deep-critical-condition-3}